phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 --------------------
 Look at the first line of the code block above, the Application class constructor is receiving the variable :code:`$di` as an argument.
 What is the purpose of that variable?
 Phalcon is a highly decoupled framework, so we need a component that acts as glue to make everything work together.
-That component is :doc:`Phalcon\\DI <../api/Phalcon_DI>`.
+That component is :doc:`Phalcon\\Di <../api/Phalcon_DI>`.
 It is a service container that also performs dependency injection and service location, instantiating all components as they are needed by the application.